Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 Semester 3 | Semester 4 |

-General Radiography Positioning & terminology- II (Thoery) and (practical) | Advanced Physics & Instrumentation in Digital Imaging & |
+General Radiography Positioning & terminology- II (Theory) and (practical) | Advanced Physics & Instrumentation in Digital Imaging & |

-Ultrasound & Doppler including 4D & Echocardiography (Theory) and (practical) | Computed Tomography -Basic principles and techniques (Theory) and (practical) |
+Ultrasound & Doppler, including 4D & Echocardiography (Theory) and (practical) | Computed Tomography -Basic principles and techniques (Theory) and (practical) |

 Radiation biology and its Hazards & Protection(Theory) and (practical) | Special Investigations& Pathology (Theory) and (Practical) |

-Medical Emergencies & Patient Care | Nuclear Medicine & PET Scan (Theory) and (practical) |
+Medical Emergencies & Patient Care | Nuclear Medicine & PET Scan (Theory) and (Practical) |

-Environmental Sciences | Magnetic Resonance Imaging-Basic principle and techniques (Theory) and (practical) |
+Environmental Sciences | Magnetic Resonance Imaging-Basic principles and techniques (Theory) and (practical) |

 Semester 5 | Semester 6 |

-MRI Clinical Applications & Imaging protcols (Theory) and practical | Evaluation of Clinical Practice & Internship (Submission of Report) |
+MRI Clinical Applications & Imaging protocols (Theory) and practical | Evaluation of Clinical Practice & Internship (Submission of Report) |

 Intervention in Diagnostic Radiology (Theory) and practical | Technical Writing |